dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

 This document defines such a standby cipher.
 We use ChaCha20 ([chacha]) with or without the Poly1305 ([poly1305]) authenticator.
-This algorithm is not just fast and secure.
-It is fast even if software-only C-language implementations, allowing for much quicker deployment when compared with algorithms such as AES that are significantly accelerated by hardware implementations.
+These algorithms are not just fast and secure.
+They are fast even if software-only C-language implementations, allowing for much quicker deployment when compared with algorithms such as AES that are significantly accelerated by hardware implementations.

-These document does not introduce this new algorithm.
-It has been defined in scientific papers by D. J. Bernstein, which are referenced by this document.
+This document does not introduce any new algorithms.
+ChaCha20 and Poly1305 have been defined in scientific papers by D. J. Bernstein, which are referenced by this document.
 The purpose of this document is to serve as a stable reference for IETF documents making use of these algorithms.

 ## Conventions Used in This Document